KorvinM/wp_admin_bar-greet/README.md

 http://wp-snippets.com/replace-howdy-in-wordpress-3-3-admin-bar/

 ##Usage
-In manual, the default 'Howdy' is retained if the Setting is empty.
+The default 'Howdy' greeting is retained if the Setting is empty.

 ##Accessing the Setting